 The Coaching Enhancement Program (CEP) is an initiative of Sport Canada, (SC), Own the Podium (OTP), the Canadian Olympic Committee (COC), the Canadian Paralympic Committee (CPC), and the Coaching Association of Canada (CAC) who have developed a multi-year program to support Canadian coaches in the pursuit of Olympic and Paralympic excellence.

 Leading Canadian athletes to the Olympic podium requires exceptional coaching.
 The influence of a coach extends well beyond the field of play to interaction with athletes, staff and senior leadership – all of which ultimately play a role in the success of talented athletes.
 Clearly defining the qualities of a world-class coach is challenging given the different requirements across Olympic and Paralympic winter and summer sports.
 In addition, the fact that no two coaches lead in the same manner, but can each experience world-class success, makes the task of defining excellence even more difficult.

 Laura Watson is a High Performance Coaching Advisor with Own the Podium and has been involved with The Working Mind training from the beginning.
 She is a dedicated individual who is focused on improving the sport landscape across Canada.
-Laura shares Own the Podium’s story on the following page.
+Laura shares Own the Podium’s story on the following below.